Materials-Consortia/OPTIMADE/optimade.rst

 Retrieving the trajectory data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For queries referencing the :endpoint:`trajectories` endpoint, the ranged properties and the properties described under `Properties Used by Multiple Entry Types`_ MUST be returned when no :query-param:`response_fields` property (see the section `Entry Listing URL Query Parameters`_) is specified.
-For the ranged properties, only the metadata fields should be returned in this case.
+By default only the metadata fields should be returned for the ranged properties.

-The values of the ranged properties SHOULD only be returned when the user specifically requests these properties in the response_fields.
+The values of the ranged properties SHOULD only be returned when the user specifies a range of frames with the query parameters described below.

-Furthermore, the client MAY specify the following parameters to customize the return from the server at the trajectory endpoint.
+The client can use these parameters to customize the return from the server at the trajectory endpoint.
 While these URL query parameters are OPTIONAL for clients, API implementations SHOULD accept and handle them.
 The numbering of the frames is one based, so the first frame is frame number 1.